cjongseok/mtproto/README.md

 ## Client in other languages
 By compiling [types.tl.proto](https://github.com/cjongseok/mtproto/tree/master/types.tl.proto) and [proxy/tl_update.proto](https://github.com/cjongseok/mtproto/tree/master/proxy/tl_update.proto),
 you can create clients in your preferred language.<br>
-For this, you need to install [Google Protobuf](https://developers.google.com/protocol-buffers/) together with gRPC library of the target language.
+For this, you need to install [Protocol Buffer](https://developers.google.com/protocol-buffers/) together with gRPC library of the target language.
-Then you can compile protobuf files with these command lines:
+Then you can compile Protocol Buffer files with this kind of command lines:
 * [Go](https://github.com/cjongseok/mtproto/blob/master/compiler/build.sh)
 * [Python](https://github.com/cjongseok/mtproto/blob/master/compiler/build_py.sh)

-You can find these kind of command lines in [gRPC tutorial](https://grpc.io/docs/) for other languages.
+You can find these command lines for other languages in [gRPC tutorial](https://grpc.io/docs/).

 <!--
 ### Types and Predicates